Snohio/devops/overview.md

 ## Mike's DevOps Transformation Experiences presentation

+- Introduction
+- Background on how we worked.
+  - Developers / Applications Teams and OS Managed Services
+  - HPSA Model of Work (Our deploying and upgrading of tools and services on Servers)
+  - Scale and cost cutting became a problem.
 - When I got the Aha Moment
 - How I build the team around a DevOps model
   - Including International efforts